 Thus, the second candle must engulf the first candle entirely, from body to body and wick to wick.

-How to Trade a Bearish Order Block?
+How to Trade the Bearish OB?

 To trade an ICT Bearish OB, follow these steps: